Leading Healthcare Reform in Idaho

 Governor Otter's Executive Order 2014-02

-on February 25, 2014 established the Idaho Healthcare Coalition (IHC) to guide Idaho's healthcare system transformation efforts to a well-integrated model focused on patient health outcomes.
-At the time, the Department of Health and Welfare (DHW) had just been awarded the Centers for Medicare and Medicaid Innovation (CMMI) State Innovation Model Test Grant ($40M over 4 years) to implement the State Healthcare Innovation Plan (SHIP).
-The IHC is charged with implementing the SHIP, the blueprint for Idaho's transformation.
+on February 25, 2014 established the Idaho Healthcare Coalition (IHC) to guide Idaho's healthcare transformation to a model focused on patient health outcomes.
+The Idaho Department of Health and Welfare (IDHW) was awarded the Centers for Medicare and Medicaid Innovation (CMMI) State Innovation Model Test Grant ($39.6M over four years) to implement the State Healthcare Innovation Plan (SHIP).
+The IHC was charged with implementing SHIP, the blueprint for Idaho's transformation.

 On April 7, 2016 Governor Otter signed Executive Order 2016-02

 , extending the IHC's healthcare transformation guidance until January 31, 2019.
 The IHC continued overseeing the work of SHIP until its conclusion of January 31, 2019.